-Breathing techniques are easy to forget about, but anyone who’s been in the industry for a while will tell you: They will make or break your ability to perform week in and week out.
+Breathing techniques are easy to forget, but anyone in the industry for a while will tell you: They will make or break your ability to perform week in and week out.

 Having a solid breathing routine to maintain and improve your vocal range (and lung capacity), is integral to keeping up with the competition.